u-blox/c030-dev/README.md

 `mbedls`

-You should get back something like (this is for a C030 board):
+You should get back something like:

 ```
 +---------------+----------------------+-------------+-------------+--------------------------+-----------------+